-If you need training in the University's Web Content Management System (CMS), please submit a request for it.
-We offer training on Tuesdays and Thursdays, depending on demand.
-Once we receive your request, we'll be in touch with you regarding scheduling.
+If you need training in the University's Web Content Management System (CMS), please contact your Web Work Group representative; if you don't know who your representative is, contact us at firstname.lastname@example.org and we'll connect you.
 When you've completed training, you'll be asked to sign a User Responsibility Agreement prior to being given access to the CMS.

 We are always happy to receive feedback about your project or our process.
 Please don't hesitate to contact us at email@example.com to let us know how we're doing.